National Memorial Cemetery of the Pacific: Honolulu Memorial

 The walls of the Honolulu Memorial are etched with names of those who were never recovered from battle.

 The Honolulu Memorial contains a small chapel and tribute to the various battles fought in the Pacific.

 In 1964, the American Battle Monuments Commission (ABMC) erected the Honolulu Memorial at the National Memorial Cemetery "to honor the sacrifices and achievements of American Armed Forces in the Pacific during World War II and in the Korean War".
 The memorial was later expanded in 1980 to include the Vietnam War.
 The names of 28,788 military personnel who are missing in action or were lost or buried at sea in the Pacific during these conflicts are listed on marble slabs in ten Courts of the Missing which flank the Memorial's grand stone staircase.

 The Honolulu Memorial is one of three war memorials in the United States administered by the ABMC; the others are the East Coast Memorial to the Missing of World War II in New York and the West Coast Memorial to the Missing of World War II in San Francisco.

-The dedication stone at the base of staircase is engraved with the following words:
+The dedication stone at the base of the staircase is engraved with the following words: